 Road trips mean lengthy periods of driving which can create a threat of exhaustion.
 It is important to stop regularly to fuel up your vehicle, but also stretch your legs and remain hydrated.
 If you become tired on the road, take a break.
 If needed pull over in a safe area and take a nap.
 It is always better to be safe than sorry.

 Vehicle Distress Kits are necessary for any vehicle whether it be family, commercial or personal.
 First Aid Canada highly recommends our Vehicle Distress Kits, which contain items to help you out in even the stickiest situations on the road.
 Our Vehicle Distress Kits come in three sizes:

 - Vehicle Distress Kit – Medium

 - Vehicle Distress Kit – Extra Large

 Each kit contains a variance of items to best suit your needs and the needs of your vehicle.
-For a list of kit contents you can click on the links above or if you have any questions feel free to contact the First Aid Canada Team between 9-5 (EST) at 1-855-322-4243.
+For a list of kit contents, you can click on the links above.